wasmerio/old-docs.wasmer.io/integrations/rust/examples/exit-early.md

     Ok(())
 }

-// Function that is imported into the guest wasm module, that will immediately stop execution fn interrupt_execution(_ctx: &mut Ctx) -> Result<(), ()> {
+// Function that is imported into the guest Wasm module, that will immediately stop execution fn interrupt_execution(_ctx: &mut Ctx) -> Result<(), ()> {
     // Log that we were called
     println!("interrupt_execution called!");

-    // Return an error, which will immediately stop execution of the wasm module Err(())
+    // Return an error, which will immediately stop execution of the Wasm module Err(())
 }
 ```